emmakulla/Team-Cool-25/content/team_posts/phase1.md

 # User Personas

 ## Eura Pean
 Eura Pean is Polish citizen residing in Warsaw, Poland.
-Although not married, she is thinking about adopting kids from a local shelter.
+Although not married, she is thinking about adopting kids from a local orphanage.
 She has recently taken a managerial position at her local bank, stretching her hours and has made her more cautious about the life-changing decision.
 She is seeking more research.

 User Stories:
 - As a local branch bank manager, I want to see how other women balance life at home and life at work, so that I can continue growing my career at the bank, which is a job I love.